Raukk/InverseActivation/README.md

 ---

 # Ussage Note
+This is coded for TF.Keras, though it would be trivial to adapt it to plain Keras.

+## Note: Doubles Output Channel Count
 This will Double the number of channels of the output that it activates, and this can result in the output channel count being bigger than you expect.

 ## Also Note